 2) Credit Card Validator

 In this digital world where e-commerce is ruling the roost, credit cards are everywhere.
-Most payment gateways use some sort of validation mechanisms for credit card data before proceeding with the payment.
+Most payment gateways use some sort of validation mechanism for credit card data before proceeding with the payment.
 What if there was software to perform this validation from the get-go?
 The validation works differently for different cards, so determining what type of card it is and then checking if the number entered is a valid credit card number or not is the way to go.

 If things become a bit too complicated from the get-go, it’s okay to implement a drop-down or menu for selecting which type of card to check against.
 This project is extremely simplistic in terms of design but will require some knowledge of algorithms if one proceeds with building it.